abbbi/virtnbdbackup/README.md

 `Note`:
 > The restore utility will copy the latest virtual machine config to the
-> target directory, but wont alter its contents.
+> target directory, but won't alter its contents.
 You have to adjust the config
-> file for the new pathes and/or excluded disks to be able to define and run it.
+> file for the new paths and/or excluded disks to be able to define and run it.

 ## Process only specific disks during restore